faisalfaissi/Vehicle-Detection-with-Convolution-Neural-Network-/README.md

 # Dataset

- We capture the video near the local traffic signal using camera and using the matlab code from the mentioned matlab file <b>crop_data.m</b> to crop the images  from the video.
+ We capture the video near the local traffic signal using camera and use matlab to extract images from the video.

 ## Traing Data
 After extracting the images from video using crop_data.m file we save the images in a separate folder and labeled them as